Understanding Iceland Road Signs: Your Complete Guide

 Speed Signs

 Speed signs in Iceland are in yellow circles bordered by red.
-The speed is written in kilometres per hour.
+The speed is written in kilometers per hour.

 Average speed limits in Iceland are: